Background pattern

 Package Leaflet: Information for the User

-Drosbelalle Daily 3mg/0.02mg Film-Coated Tablets
+Drosbelalle Daily 3mg/0.02mg Film-Coated Tablets EFG

 Drospirenone/Ethinylestradiol

-Important Information You Should Know About Combined Hormonal Contraceptives (CHCs):
+Important Things to Know About Combined Hormonal Contraceptives (CHCs):

 • They are one of the most reliable reversible contraceptive methods if used correctly.

-• They slightly increase the risk of suffering a blood clot in the veins and arteries, especially in the first year or when restarting use of a combined hormonal contraceptive after a pause of 4 weeks or more.
+• They slightly increase the risk of having a blood clot in the veins and arteries, especially in the first year or when restarting the use of a combined hormonal contraceptive after a break of 4 weeks or more.

-• Be aware and consult your doctor if you think you may have symptoms of a blood clot (see section 2 “Blood Clots”).
+• Be alert and consult your doctor if you think you may have symptoms of a blood clot (see section 2 “Blood Clots”).

-Read this leaflet carefully before starting to take this medicine, as it contains important information for you.
+Read the entire package leaflet carefully before starting to take this medication, as it contains important information for you.

-• Keep this leaflet, as you may need to read it again.
+• Keep this package leaflet, as you may need to read it again.
+If you have any questions, consult your doctor or pharmacist.

-• This medicine has been prescribed for you only, and you must not give it to others even if they have the same symptoms as you, as it may harm them.
+• This medication has been prescribed to you only, and you should not give it to others, even if they have the same symptoms as you, as it may harm them.

-• If you experience any side effects, consult your doctor or pharmacist, even if they are not listed in this leaflet.
+• If you experience side effects, consult your doctor or pharmacist, even if they are side effects not listed in this package leaflet.
 See section 4.

-1. What is Drosbelalle Daily and for what it is used
+1. What Drosbelalle Daily is and what it is used for

 2. What you need to know before starting to take Drosbelalle Daily